-This message is displayed when the engine oil needs to be changed and service is required for your vehicle.
-See Scheduled Maintenance on page 6-4 and Engine Oil on page 5-16 for more information.
-Also see Engine Oil Life System on page 5-19 for information on how to reset the message.
-This message will clear itself after 10 seconds until the next ignition cycle.
+This message displays when the engine oil needs to be changed and service is required for your vehicle.
+See Scheduled Maintenance on page 6-3 and Engine Oil on page 5-18 for more information.
+Also see Engine Oil Life System on page 5-22 for information on how to reset the message.
+This message clears itself after 10 seconds until the next ignition cycle.